 The quantitative reasoning section of the GMAT exam is a computer adaptive section.

-A GMAT score upward of 49 points in the GMAT Maths section is considered good.
-A score of 50 or 51 is what you should strive for.
+A GMAT score upward of 85 points in the GMAT Maths section is considered good.
+A score of 90, which is possible, is what you should strive for.

-A typical student needs to invest 100 to 125 hours of dedicated preparation to get a score of 49 or more in this section.
+A typical student needs to invest 100 hours of dedicated preparation to get a score of 85 or more in this section.

 GMAT Sample Questions in Maths: Wizako's Maths question bank of free practice questions for all topics tested in the GMAT Quant is a great starting point.
 The GMAT Quant question bank comprises 150 plus questions.
 Access GMAT Sample Questions in Maths - complete with explanatory answers and video solutions here.

 Wizako's Online GMAT Course: Most comprehensive and affordable GMAT Online Course with videos, slide decks, check point quizzes, chapter tests and hard math questions in 20 topics.
-Includes data sufficiency and full length quant section tests.
+Includes full length quant section tests.
 Sign up as a trial user and try Statistics and Averages free.

-The GMAT Verbal Reasoning Section comprises 3 types of questions: Sentence Correction (about 12 to 14 questions), Reading Comprehension (about 12 to 14 questions), and Critical Reasoning (about 9 or 10 questions).
+The GMAT Verbal Reasoning Section comprises 2 types of questions: Reading Comprehension (about 11 to 13 questions) and Critical Reasoning (about 11 or 13 questions).
+Yes, you read it right.
+The test structure of the GMAT Focus Edition does not include Sentence Correction.

-The GMAT verbal section comprises 36 multiple choice questions.
+The GMAT verbal section comprises 23 multiple choice questions.
 There is only one correct answer for each question.
-While sentence correction and critical reasoning questions appear as standalone questions, reading comprehension questions appears in sets of 2 to 4 questions.
+While critical reasoning questions appear as standalone questions, reading comprehension questions appears in sets of 2 to 4 questions.

-The GMAT Score for the verbal section is on a scale of 0 to 60 in increments of 1.
-The maximum GMAT score possible for the verbal section is 51.
+The GMAT Score for the verbal section is on a scale of 60 to 90 in increments of 1.
+The maximum GMAT score possible for the verbal section is 90.

 The GMAT verbal section is also a computer adaptive section.

-A typical student (non native speaker) will require 150 to 175 hours of dedicated preparation to get a score of 40 or more in this section.
-Familiarity with American usage will be a plus.
+A typical student (non native speaker) will require 100 hours of dedicated preparation to get a score of 82 or more in the veral section of the GMAT Focus Edition.

 Free GMAT Verbal Preparation Resources